 The project option is designed for students interested in a terminal master's degree.
 It is also appropriate for students who continue to work while obtaining the degree.
 This option is designed for a fall entry.
-The program is intended to be completed in two years by a full-time student, but it is structured so that additional time may be taken to complete the degree.
+The program is intended to be completed in two years by a fulltime student, but it is structured so that additional time may be taken to complete the degree.

-- 15 sem. hrs. - CSI 4336Introduction to Computation TheoryCSI 5324Software EngineeringCSI 5350AlgorithmsCSI 5010Graduate SeminarCSI 5V92Master's Research (3 hours)CSI 5V96Project (3 hours)
+CSI 5010 Graduate Seminar

+CSI 5V92 Master's Research (3 hours)

+CSI 5V96 Project (3 hours)